lagzidev/Lux/README.md

 * [Introduction to MonoGame](https://docs.microsoft.com/en-us/xamarin/graphics-games/monogame/introduction/) - by Microsoft.

 ## Useful Libraries

+* [Tools used for Celeste](https://celestegame.tumblr.com/tools) - This includes Crunch for spritesheets and BMFont for packing fonts.

 * [FNA-Template](https://github.com/AndrewRussellNet/FNA-Template) - A simple template for FNA game projects.
 This was useful only as a reference for creating this project from scratch.
 This [YouTube video](https://www.youtube.com/watch?v=lNw-9S_GdW8) explains how to use this project.

 * [awesome-monogame](https://github.com/aloisdeniel/awesome-monogame) - A hand-picked bookmark collection of libraries for building games with Monogame (many work with FNA as well).